Diversity Index (Council Key Result Indicator#15)

 Since the initial creation of this index in 2008, diversity inclusivity needs, expectations and resources for related programs, practices and services have continued to grow.
 The target of 110 is unchanged from last year when it was significantly elevated from a prior baseline of 100.
 While the target was exceeded in 2016, external national factors may negatively impact this score in the future.
 Similarly, after a slight downward slip following record high levels in 2015, the current target level achieves consistency while continuing to promote a high, yet realistic standard in this area.

 The questions which comprise this index are asked on the citizen satisfaction survey conducted by ETC Institute.
 The measure reflects perceptions regarding service access, inclusion and respect for our community’s largest minority groups.
-Olathe consistently aligns resources and practices to demonstrate its commitment in these areas and the City continues be recognized as a welcoming and supportive community for all residents.
+Olathe consistently aligns resources and practices to demonstrate its commitment in these areas and the City continues be recognized as a desirable community residents.
 However, some perceptions may be influenced by national events and policies outside of municipal government.
-Suspected additional factors resulting in negative trending data include a suspected boomerang of artificially high reviews after the City’s widely-heralded response after the tragedy at Austin’s Bar & Grill in Feb.
-2017.
-Possible shifts in citizen diversity priorities from ethnic inclusion to religious and social could also be reflected in this score.
+Suspected additional factors resulting in negative trending data include possible shifts in citizen diversity priorities from ethnic inclusion to economic poverty and gender identity/sexual orientation inclusion which could also be reflected in this score.
 In an effort to better assess these influences, the City has included several Diversity questions in a targeted survey to an ETC citizen focus group.
 These questions more specifically measure citizens’ understanding and impression of current outreach efforts, including the roles of the OHRC and PDAB Boards as well as the impact of community events.
-Results are pending tabulation and review as of November 2017.
+Results have shown a generally favorable impression of these Boards by a small population, but have illuminated a strong need for increased awareness of OHRC/PDAB community outreach efforts among the majority of our community.
+Enhanced communication efforts have already begun via social and traditional media relations.
 OHRC continues to investigate education and outreach to new and underrepresented groups, seeking out training and community dialogue opportunities.